Ahmed712441/Sudoku/README.md

 # Sudoku
-This program solves scanned sudoku images examples of this images is provided if the program detects a wrong number it will put zeros in all empty places sudoko_detector.py is the file which detect the sudoku table and squares and fill the empty places solver.py is given 9x9 array and solve it
+This program solves scanned sudoku images examples of this images is provided \n if the program detects a wrong number it will put zeros in all empty places sudoko_detector.py is the file which detect the sudoku table and squares and fill the empty places solver.py is given 9x9 array and solve it